Kari Ayam: Indonesian Chicken Curry Recipe

 Kari Ayam Is the Indonesian Version of Chicken Curry

-Kari Ayam literally means chicken curry in English.
+Kari Ayam means chicken curry in English.
 It is the Indonesian version of chicken curry.

-Brought by Indian traders and adopted by local Indonesians, this poultry curry dish is a bit different from its ancestors.
-Because this one uses galangal and lemongrass.
-The two are very common in South East Asian cooking.
+Brought by Indian traders and adopted by local Indonesians, this poultry curry dish is a bit different from its ancestors because it uses galangal and lemongrass, which are very common in South East Asian cooking.

 This post may contain affiliate links.
 Please check our disclosure policy.

-And it also uses coconut milk that gives the dish richness in the gravy that tastes absolutely divine to enjoy with plain white rice.
+It also uses coconut milk, which gives the dish richness in the gravy.
+The gravy tastes absolutely divine when enjoyed with plain white rice.

 Endless Versions of Recipes

 There are numerous versions of Indonesian chicken curry.
-Interestingly, every region in the country has its own style with a slight difference from one to the others.
+Interestingly, every region in the country has its own style, with slight differences between them.

 However, they all have similarities in a few ingredients.